atljeremy/JFDepthView/README.md

 ### Add Dependencies

-In your application's project app target settings, find the "Build Phases" section and open the "Link Binary With Libraries" block:
+- In your application's project app target settings, find the "Build Phases" section and open the "Link Binary With Libraries" block
-Click the "+" button and select the "CoreImage.framework" & "QuartzCore.framework".
+- Click the "+" button and select the "CoreImage.framework" & "QuartzCore.framework".

 Current Known Issues As Of: Nov.
 1st, 2012
 -------------------------------------------